- Outstanding Reviewer Award, Journal for Research in Mathematics Education, 2022

 - National Academy of Education / Spencer Postdoctoral Fellowship, 2017

-- AERA SIG-RME (Special Interest Group – Research in Mathematics Education) STaR Fellow, 2016
+- AERA SIG-RME (Research in Mathematics Education) STaR Fellow, 2016

 - Best Paper Nominee, International Conference of the Learning Sciences, 2014

-Niral Shah is an assistant professor of the Learning Sciences & Human Development.
-His research focuses on racial and gender equity in STEM education.
-Shah’s work has looked at how racial narratives about STEM ability affect students’ identities and participation in classrooms.
-He is also co-developer of the EQUIP classroom observation tool (https://www.equip.ninja/), which supports teachers and administrators across P-16 to identify implicit bias in classrooms.
+Niral Shah is an associate professor of the Learning Sciences & Human Development, and is director of the Race, Theory, & Design Lab.
+His research concerns how people learn racism and anti-racism.
+Shah’s prior work has focused on race and racism in STEM education, specifically how racial narratives about STEM ability affect students’ identities and participation in classrooms.
+He is also a co-developer of the EQUIP classroom observation tool (https://www.equip.ninja/), which supports teachers and educational leaders to identify and mitigate implicit bias in classrooms.

 Ph.D.
 University of California, Berkeley; Education in Mathematics, Science & Technology, 2013